 Another popular option that I have mixed feelings about is fish oil.
 Fish oil provides the more complex forms of omega-3 fatty acids (EPA & DHA), without your body needing to manufacture them.
 But the problem with fish oil is that it's hard to keep fresh, and will go rancid quite easily.
 You also have to worry about mercury and other carcinogenic toxins contaminating the fish oil.

 A slightly better option to fish oil would be krill oil.
 Krill are tiny little sea critters that eat marine phytoplankton.
 Because they're so low on the food chain, they don't collect as much mercury and other toxins like fish do.
 And krill oil's omega-3 profile is said to be better than fish oil.
-But you're still dealing with the rancidity issue.
+But it's still not ideal.

 The best option I've found for long chain EPA & DHA omega-3 fatty acids is a vegetarian supplement made from algae...called Ovega-3.
 By going straight to the original source of EPA & DHA (sea algae), we can avoid the toxins and carcinogens that accumulate in fatty fish.
 Testa is another great option that is slightly cheaper.